Muennighoff/vilio/SCORE_REPRO.md

 Below follows an overview of the repo and the full outline to reproduce the results on the Hateful Memes Challenge hosted Facebook & DrivenData.
 If you run into any issue (no matter how small) do send me an email at n.muennighoff@gmail.com.
 Also contact me / open a PR if you have improvements for the structure or code of this repository.

 For the purpose of having everything in one repo, I combined three separate repo's here, which should be treated as separate (in terms of package requirements, as they conflict):
-- py-bottom-up (Only for the purpose of feature extraction)
+- py-bottom-up-attention (Only for the purpose of feature extraction)
-- ernie-vil (For running E-Models)
+- ernie-vil (For E-Models)
-- vilio (For X, D, V, U, O-Models & everything else)
+- vilio (For D, O, U, V, X-Models & everything else)

 The pipeline to reproduce the roc-auc score on the public & private leaderboard from scratch on the Hateful Memes challenge follows.
 If you want to use the pre-trained models and perform inference only, scroll to the end.